Jack Hinchy: Stockport County

 Hinchy started his career at Stockport County, progressing through the academy and signing his first professional contract in February 2021.
 He made his debut for Stockport in an FA Cup tie against West Ham United.

 Brighton & Hove Albion

 In August 2021, Hinchy moved to the academy of Premier League side Brighton & Hove Albion.
 He made his senior debut for the Albion a year later on 24 August 2022, replacing Tariq Lamptey in the 80th minute of the 3–0 EFL Cup second round victory over League One side Forest Green Rovers.

+On 1 February 2024, Hinchy joined League One club Shrewsbury Town on loan for the remainder of the season.

+Notts County

+On 26 July 2024, Hinchy joined League Two club Notts County on a two-year deal.

+On 1 October 2025, Hinchy joined National League club Altrincham on loan until January 2026.